Creator Questions: Getting started

 Want to be notified if your country becomes available?
 Click here!

-Yes, do what works best for your project!
-We do recommend that all projects also include an English version of their description, rewards, and other key elements.
+We do require that all projects also include an English version of their description, rewards, and other key elements.
+You're welcome to include translations in other languages as well, however.
 Kickstarter is a global community, and including translations will definitely help your project have a wider appeal.

-If you include text or audio in a language outside of those that we currently support (English, French, German, and Spanish), we also ask that you include English translations or subtitles.
+If you include text or audio in a language outside of those that we currently support (English, French, German, Spanish, and Japanese), we also ask that you include English translations or subtitles.